How well did 'bulletproof' backpacks hold up in a shooting range test?

 Non-bulletproof backpack with books inside

-After a test at the shooting range, a regular backpack’s front fabric was penetrated by bullets but textbooks stopped rounds from both a 9-mm and 45-magnum from going clear through the backpack.
+After a test at the shooting range, a regular backpack’s front fabric was penetrated by bullets but textbooks stopped rounds from both a 9-mm and .45 ACP from going clear through the backpack.

 The takeaway